 Results

-We identified 157 woody plant species, totaling 8,594 kg of fresh biomass (Supplementary Information: Appendix I, Tab.
+We harvested the above-ground vegetation from XX experimental 5x5m plots across three elevations and obtained the total of 157 woody plant species, totaling 8,594 kg of fresh biomass (Supplementary Information: Appendix I, Tab.
 S1).
-Our data revealed that diversity was highest at mid-elevation (Supplementary Information: Appendix I, Fig. S1).
+Our data revealed that diversity per plot was highest at mid-elevation (Supplementary Information: Appendix I, Fig. S1).
 Predicted richness peaked around 1000 m a.s.l.
-Elevations were similar in their baseline productivity (total biomass), as evaluated at the control plot (Fig. S1).
+The three elevations were similar in their baseline productivity (total biomass), as evaluated at the control plot (Fig. S1).
 Plant abundance, richness, and diversity at mid-elevation were significantly higher than at low elevation.
 Only the woody plant density of P showed a signal of non-homogeneity in variances (Supplementary Information: Appendix I, Tab.
 S1).

 Fungi had a positive effect on woody plant richness and density at both low and high elevations (Fig. 1).
 Insects reduced biomass only at mid-elevation.
 At high elevation, insects increased the diversity and richness of experimental plant communities, while at low elevations, only richness was increased.
 Predator removal resulted in an increase in diversity, richness, and density only at high elevation.
 The addition of herbivores reduced woody plant biomass and density at low elevation, as well as richness at both low and high elevations.